 Mountain Bike Race Series

-The Kelso Mountain Bike Race Series is BACK for 2023!
+Kelso Mountain Bike Race Series for 2025: Registration Is Opening Soon!

-Races begin on May 30th and run every Tuesday until the Finale Event on August 29 (last race August 22.)
-With 13 races in total, some of the best climbs in southern Ontario, and multiple distances/categories this is a great addition to your training program or a fun way to challenge yourself to achieve a personal best.
+Come conquer the trails with us at the Kelso Mountain Bike Race Series starting in May!
+The 2025 season begins May 13, 2025 with the last race on August 19, 2025 before the finale event on August 26, 2025.
+With twelve races in total, some of the best climbs in southern Ontario, and multiple distances/categories, the race series is a great addition to training programs and a fun way to challenge yourself to achieve a personal best.

-Sign up for the series (13 races + finale event) and have access to as many races as you want; or sign up for individual races whenever you are available.
+Sign up for the series (twelve races + finale event) and have access to as many races as you want, or sign up for individual races whenever you are available.
 We encourage everyone to sign up for the series as it’s such a great value and it makes signing in each week so much easier.

 REMINDER: Single racer registration closes the night before each race.